armory/docs/content/en/docs/spinnaker-install-admin-guides/dynamic-accounts.md

 - You have a running Spinnaker cluster.
 - You have a Vault instance accessible from your Spinnaker cluster.
-- You have a Vault token that will be used by Spinnaker to access your Vault instance.
+- You have a Vault token that Spinnaker uses to access your Vault instance.
 - You have a valid `kubeconfig` for the target Kubernetes cluster.